klmitch/turnstile/README.rst

   not used by the default Redis ``Connection`` class.

 preprocess
-  Contains a list of functions, specified as "module:function" pairs separated by spaces.
-During each request, each preprocessor will be called in turn, with the middleware object (from which can be obtained the database handle, as well as the configuration as a two-layer dictionary) and the request environment as arguments.
+  Contains a list of preprocessor functions, specified as "module:function" pairs separated by spaces.
+During each request, each preprocessor will be called in turn, with the middleware object (from which can be obtained the database handle, as well as the configuration) and the request environment as arguments.
 Note that any exceptions thrown by the preprocessors will not be caught, and request processing will be halted; this will likely result in a 500 error being returned to the user.

 redis.connection_pool
   Identifies the connection pool class to use.
 If not provided,